-The RRLIP Project has collaborated with community partners to develop these two resources:
+The RRLIP Project has collaborated with community partners to develop these three resources:

 A series of community forums and other engagement opportunities served to inform the research focus.
 The Forum Report can be read here Forum Report